adampax/titanium-mapbox/README.md

 * Returns coordinates of where the map was single tapped as `latitude` and `longitude`.

 ## Annotations
-Note: Anntotations are a work in progress.
-Currently, annotations are added like this:
+Note: Annotations are a work in progress.
+You can set them like this:

 ```
 mapView.setAnnotation({